 Then with distance, search engines need to know your business’ proximity to the searcher.
 There are a couple of ways someone might search locally:

-- Geo-modified search (a specific location is mentioned)
+- Geo modified search (a specific location is mentioned within the search)

-Finally, with prominence, Google tries to understand who the most credible businesses are, which is done through looking at:
+Finally, in terms of prominence, Google tries to understand who the most credible businesses are, which is done through looking at:

 Keyword research for local SEO

 Keyword research is vital for understanding which words and phrases will best propel your business to the top of local search results.
 There are several factors to think about that will help inform the most relevant keywords for your business:

 - Using ‘service in location’ keywords (what your business offers and in which location)

 It’s important to note that keyword research and implementation isn’t a ‘one-and-done’ project, as the way people are using search is constantly evolving.
 Voice search is becoming more popular with the emergence of smart speakers, and this is only ever going to transform further, so it’s essential to consistently develop your keyword research and use that to inform your local links and content.

 Google My Business (GMB) is a valuable (free) tool that Google offers to businesses that want to gain more control over their digital profile.
 As well as another place to hold vital information about your business (like business address, opening times etc.), it’s also great for local SEO purposes.